msgpo/standardfile.github.io/doc/spec.md

 ## Client Structures

 Client structures are stored in the `content` field of the `Item` model.
-All client structures have the following properties:
+A client structure can have any property the client chooses, as well as the following:

 | name | type | description |
 | --- | --- | --- |